 PTSD research?
 It’s not just for graduate school!

 Post-traumatic stress disorder research: It’s not the kind of research most undergraduates have the opportunity to experience.
-Yet for Brianne Mosley, a double major in pharmacy and psychology, it’s a perfect match.
+Yet for Brianne Mosley, a double major in pharmacy and psychology, it was a perfect match.

 From an early age, she has been intrigued by how medication can improve patients’ lives.
 “To make a positive impact on the lives of others, I have decided that I want to be a neuropsychiatric pharmacist.”

-To accomplish that goal, she wants to participate in a two-year residency after graduating from ONU, so she can specialize in psychiatric pharmacy.
+To accomplish that goal, she wants to participate in a two-year residency, so she can specialize in psychiatric pharmacy.
 “This specialization will allow me to work in a psychiatric hospital, where I can treat patients with neurological diseases and other psychiatric disorders,” she explains.
 “It is my dream to be the person who allows a patient to live a happy, healthy and productive life with the help of medicine.”